Fred-Evif/Matilda/source/DESIGN.rst

     L_{cla} = −\sum_{i=1}^{K}  y_{ls}^i  log  y_{output}^i

-where y_{output}^i is the predicted label for the ith cell.
+where :math:`y_{output}^i` is the predicted label for the ith cell.
 To learn Matilda, we combined the simulation loss and classification loss to give the following overall loss function:

 .. math::
     :label: Label Smoothing